Bluff body drag manipulation using pulsed jets and Coanda effect: Additional drag reduction by unsteady Coanda blowing

-As shown in precedent discussions, high-frequency actuation modifies the initial growth rate of the shear-layers resulting in the stabilizing effect of velocity fluctuations along the entire wake.
-Given the very similar trends pointed out from the unsteady Coanda effects on the base pressure, we may question if the global wake properties still present similar features.
-In figure~\ref{fig:Energy_Mass_flux_Reverse_Flow_Coanda}(a), the integrated turbulent kinetic energy ($K$) is reported showing an overall decrease of velocity fluctuations along the streamwise wake.
-As an example, $K$ decreases by more than $20\,\%$ at $x/H\in[0.8,1.5]$.
-The total kinetic energy $\mathcal{E}$ inside the reverse flow also presents a similar behavior, as shown in figure~\ref{fig:Energy_Mass_flux_Reverse_Flow_Coanda}(b), with reductions of up to $30\,\%$.
-Finally, we integrate the reverse streamwise velocity as:
+As shown for high-frequency actuation, the smaller shear-layer growth stabilizes the wake velocity fluctuations.
+In figure~\ref{fig:fig23}(a), the integrated turbulent kinetic energy ($K$) shows an overall decrease of velocity fluctuations along the wake with unsteady Coanda actuation.
+For example, $K$ decreases by more than $20\,\%$ at $x/H\in[0.8,1.5]$.
+The total kinetic energy $\mathcal{E}$ in the reverse flow presents a similar behavior (see figure~\ref{fig:fig23}(b)), with reductions of up to $30\,\%$.
+Finally, the reverse mass flow $\mathcal{M}$ inside the wake, obtained by integrating:

-and plot $\mathcal{M}$ in figure~\ref{fig:Energy_Mass_flux_Reverse_Flow_Coanda}(c).
-Part of the calculated decrease of $\mathcal{E}$ comes from the streamwise reverse flow intensity, which is equally reduced for this flow.
-It indicates an order of the reverse mass flow inside the wake, in agreement to the decrease of entrained fluid inside the wake.
+is plotted in figure~\ref{fig:fig23}(c).
+Part of the calculated decrease of $\mathcal{E}$ comes from the streamwise reverse flow intensity, which is also reduced for this flow.

-In summary, the unsteady Coanda blowing contributes to the base pressure not only by amplifying the shear-layer deviation but also by preserving the stabilizing effect of the shear-layers from high-frequency forcing, which results in a less-fluctuating wake with lower entrainment.
+In summary, the unsteady blowing in combination to the Coanda effect contributes to the base pressure not only by amplifying the shear-layer deviation but also by preserving the stabilizing effect of the shear-layers from high-frequency forcing, resulting in a less-fluctuating wake with lower entrainment.